Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 * Private key file format: .pem
 * Subnet: Do not include in template
 * Firewall: Select existing security group: default

+5. Once you have filled out the configuration settings for this launch template, so we can setup our Auto Scaling group.